sensedeep/onetable-migrate/README.md

 }
 ```

+Note: migrations must now have a version and schema properties.
+The schema is the OneTable schema that applies at this version.

 If `params` is not provided, it defaults to looking for migrations in the current directory. i.e. params of `{dir: '.'}`.

 ### Migrate Examples